ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 As outlined in {{intro}}, per the definition of {{?RFC8309}} and {{?RFC8969}}, the network inventory model is a network model.

-This information can be provided by a network controller to an higher level hierarchical network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.
+This information can be provided by a network controller to a higher level hierarchical network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.

 For example, in the context of ACTN, the network inventory YANG data model can be used at the MPI interfaces, as defined in {{?RFC8453}}, or on an interface, not defined in {{?RFC8453}} between the MDSC and the Inventory OSS.